marketdesignresearch/NOMU/README.md

 First navigate to the folder _regression_.

-#### C.1 To run a regression experiment on with your own data set
+#### C.0 To run a regression experiment on with your own data set

 1. Open the file *run_NOMU_own_your_own_data.py*

-2. IN the following example we provide example data *x_data.json* and *y_data.json*.
+2. In the following example, we provide example data *x_data.json* and *y_data.json*.
 To use your own data set replace those in the code below and load your own data instead.

 ```python